What Is IRS Form 433-F Used for? Tips and Instructions

 Form 433-F IRS Allowed Expenses

 When you fill out the expenses portion of the 433-F form, you will notice that it asks for actual expenses and allowed expenses.
-If your expenses exceed the allowed amount in any category, you may need to provide additional information to the IRS.
+If your expenses exceed the allowed amount in any category, you may need to provide additional information to the IRS and you will have to negotiate with them on the expenses they accept.
 Keep reading for instructions on this part of the 433-F form.

 The IRS allowed expenses refer to the amounts that the IRS believes people should be spending on their monthly necessary living expenses.
 If your actual monthly expense exceeds the allowable expense, you will have to explain why.
 A tax attorney can help you substantiate your expenses and convince the IRS that they are reasonable.